Jia-A/Do-You-Know-Me/README.md

+DO YOU KNOW ME??

-This is CLI based quiz with questions related to me!
+This is CLI based quiz made with JavaScript with questions related to me!